 Charles Alexander Richmond Prizes.
-Two, one for excellence in the fine arts, the other for excellence in the appreciation of music.
+One for excellence in the fine arts, the other for excellence in the appreciation of music.

 Robert B. Ridings Award.
-To a senior for her attitude, ability, participation, and achievement in intercollegiate sports.
+To a senior female athlete for her attitude, ability, participation, and achievement in intercollegiate sports.

 Paul Rieschick (1974) Prize.
-Established in 1984 by the Athletic Department in appreciation of the time and effort he devoted to the basketball program and individual players.
+In appreciation of the time and effort he devoted to the basketball program and individual players.

-Mark Rosenthal '76 Memorial Annual Senior Prize.
-Established by Steve Loren '77, Sue Loren '78 and Linda Rosenthal, wife of the late Mark Rosenthal '76.
+Mark Rosenthal (1976) Memorial Prize.
 Awarded to a senior involved in community activities, in good academic standing and planning to attend medical school after graduation.

-Rotary Foundation Endowed Prize For International Study.
-To the senior who in the judgment of the Political Science Department shows the greatest promise and interest in an area of international relations.
+Rotary Foundation Endowed Prize for International Study.
+To the senior who shows the greatest promise and interest in an area of international relations.
 Preference to a student from Schenectady County.

 Robert L. Royal (1938) Award.
-Created from the bequest of Robert L. Royal, Class of 1938, to a financially deserving student each year who has been accepted by Albany Medical College, to be applied to the purchase of instruments and equipment necessary to medical studies.
+To a student who has been accepted by Albany Medical College, to be applied to the purchase of instruments and equipment necessary to medical studies.

 Mortimer F. Sayre Prize.
 To the senior with the best potential for furthering the ideals of the mechanical engineering profession.
-Given by the American Society of Mechanical Engineers.

 Calvin G. Schmidt (1951) Prize.
-To the member of the junior class who, in the opinion of the Student Forum, has contributed most to the betterment of student life on campus.
-Created by the Student Council, Inc., in honor of Calvin G. Schmidt, Class of 1951, who retired in 1984 after thirty years with Union, the last twenty as registrar.
+To the member of the junior class whohas contributed most to the betterment of student life on campus.

 J. Richard Shanebrook Prize.
-Created from the gifts of Professor J. Richard Shanebrook in honor of his parents, John A. and Lois L. Shanebrook and awarded to the student of any religious tradition who has contributed the most to the betterment of religious life on campus.
+To a student of any religious tradition who has contributed the most to the betterment of religious life on campus.

-Daniel Shocket (1972) Memorial Creative Writing Award.
-Created from the gifts of Carol and Sheldon Shocket in memory of their son.
-Preference given to students majoring in English with a strong interest in creative writing.
+Daniel Shocket (1972) Memorial Award.
+To a student majoring in English with a strong interest in creative writing.

 Aime Simon (1991) Term Abroad Prize.
 To students of high academic standing and promise with strong interests in French studies, participating in a term abroad program in a French-speaking country.
-Created from gifts of Julie and Barry Simon, their family, and friends in memory of Aime Simon.